twilio/flex-plugin-library-conference/README.md

 Once you are happy with your plugin, you have to deploy then release the plugin for it to take affect on Twilio hosted Flex.

-Rename `.env.example` at the root of the project to `.env` , And fill as shown on example below:
+Rename `.env.example` at root of the project to `.env` , And fill the values as shown below:

 ```
 TWILIO_FLEX_WORKSPACE_SID=<YOUR_FLEX_WORKSPACE_SID>